Mar Saba: Significance

-The monastery, considered among the oldest continuously inhabited in the Christian world, has been a place of learning and has exerted an important influence in doctrinal developments in the Byzantine Church.
-Important personalities in this regard included Saint Sabbas himself, John of Damascus (676–749), and the brothers Theodorus and Theophanes (770s–840s).
+The monastery, considered among the oldest continuously inhabited in the Christian world, has been a place of learning and has exerted an essential influence in doctrinal developments in the Byzantine Church.
+Important personalities in this regard included Sabbas himself, John of Damascus (676–749), and the brothers Theodorus and Theophanes (770s–840s).

-The monastery is important in the historical development of the liturgy of the Orthodox Church in that the monastic Typicon (manner of celebrating worship services) of Saint Sabbas became the standard throughout the Orthodox Church and those Eastern Catholic Churches under the Pope which follow the Byzantine Rite.
-The Typicon took the standard form of services which were celebrated in the Patriarchate of Jerusalem and added some specifically monastic usages which were local traditions at Saint Sabbas.
+The monastery is vital in the historical development of the liturgy of the Eastern Orthodox Church, in that the monastic Typikon (manner of celebrating worship services) of Sabbas became the standard throughout the Church and in those Eastern Catholic Churches that follow the Byzantine Rite.
+The Typikon was adopted as the standard form of services celebrated in the Greek Orthodox Patriarchate of Jerusalem and added monastic usages that were local traditions at Saint Sabbas.
 From there it spread to Constantinople, and thence throughout the Byzantine world.
-Although this Typicon has undergone further evolution, particularly at the Monastery of the Stoudion in Constantinople, it is still referred to as the Typicon of Saint Sabbas.
-A tradition states that this monastery will host the last Divine Liturgy on earth before the parousia of Jesus Christ, therefore the last pillar of true Christianity.
+Although this Typikon has undergone further evolution, particularly at the Monastery of Stoudios in Constantinople, it is still referred to as the Typikon of Saint Sabbas.
+A tradition states that this monastery will host the last Divine Liturgy on earth before the Second Coming, and thus it is the final pillar of Christianity.

 Relics

-The monastery holds the relics of Saint Sabbas.
-The relics were seized by Latin crusaders in the 12th century and remained in Italy until Pope Paul VI returned them to the monastery in 1965 as a gesture of repentance and good will towards Orthodox Christians.
+The monastery holds the relics of Sabbas.
+The relics were seized by Latin Crusaders in the 12th century and remained in Italy until Pope Paul VI returned them to the monastery in 1965 as a gesture of repentance and goodwill towards Orthodox Christians.

 Manuscripts

-Mar Saba is where Morton Smith purportedly found a copy of a letter ascribed to Clement of Alexandria containing excerpts of a so-called Secret Gospel of Mark, and was for several centuries home to the Archimedes Palimpsest.
+Morton Smith purportedly found a copy of the Mar Saba letter ascribed to Clement of Alexandria containing excerpts of a so-called Secret Gospel of Mark, and was for several centuries home to the Archimedes Palimpsest.

 Access

-Women are only allowed to come to the main entrance, but without entering the walled compound.
+Women are allowed to come to the main entrance, but they are not allowed to enter the walled compound.

-The monastery is closed for visitors on Wednesdays and Fridays (the fasting days of the week).
+The monastery is closed for visitors on Wednesdays and Fridays (the days of religious fasting).